 Empty Nest Syndrome Is A Thing.
 How Do We Cope?Marybeth Bock, MPH

 I remember going into a card store last February and seeing a shelf lined with boxes of Valentine’s Day cards.
 There were Teenage Mutant Ninja Turtles, Star Wars and superhero cards among the many others, and I was carried back to the years when I stood there with my sons, waiting for them to choose which cards they wanted to hand out to their classmates.

-Once home with the cards, we would sit down at the kitchen table and write them out together.
+Once home with the cards, we'd sit down at the kitchen table and write them out together.
 It was fun having a project to do with them.
 We’d tape candy onto the envelopes to make them more special and chat as we worked.
 When, invariably, they grew bored with the task, I didn’t mind finishing it up by myself, double-checking the class list to make sure there was a Valentine for every child and an extra nice one for their teacher.

 My boys are (mostly) grown now and, although I sometimes miss no longer being able to do things like Valentine’s projects together, there are so many things I like (and even prefer) about parenting older children.